WPP-Public/Potato-ACE/src/asce/components/select/README.md

 ## Examples

-Each example contains a live demo and the HTML code that produces it.
-The code shown may differ slightly to that rendered for the demo as some ASCE components may alter their HTML when they are instantiated.
+Each example contains a live demo and the HTML code that produced it.
+The code shown may differ slightly to that rendered for the demo as some components may alter their HTML when they initialise.

 ### Default Select